nealhaddaway/predicter/README.md

 # predicter
-A Tool to Estimates the Time Needed to Conduct a Systematic Review or Systematic Map
+A Tool to Predict the Time Needed to Conduct a Systematic Review or Systematic Map

 This package contains the functions behind the www.predicter.org ShinyApp tool to estimate the time required (in full time equivalent days) to conduct a rigorous systematic review (in line with international standards according to the Collaboration